auxfix/hacker_news/README.md

 - React 18-based app
 - Redux/Redux-toolkit/redux-saga is used for the state management
-- it is a full CI/CD solution: if new code is committed in the master branch then it built/linted/tested first and if these steps are finished successfully then it will be uploaded automatically to AWS S3/CloudFront
+- it is a full CI/CD solution: if new code is committed in the master branch it will bebuilt/linted/tested first and if these steps are finished successfully then it will be uploaded automatically to AWS S3/CloudFront
 - typescript
 - sass modules/styled-component for the styling